The school bell rang.

 I took a deep breath and walked into the room.

 Anar lifted her head and looked at me.
 I saw the pity in her face.
 Josh kept his eyes down but I knew he knew I was there.

 I sat at a desk in the back row as if I didn’t care.
-As if nothing had ever happened during that wild crazy year.
+As if nothing had ever happened.

 Even now I couldn’t cry.
 No matter how much I tried the tears wouldn’t come.
 I knew they would never come again.

 I looked up when the teacher entered the room, half expecting to see Miss Elizabeth.
 But it was somebody new.

 She coughed and introduced herself and told us to open our textbooks at page twenty.
 It was all so damned normal.